-Individuals who initiate sexual activity must look for the common and obvious warning signs of incapacitation in their partner.
+Individuals who initiate sexual activity must look for the common and obvious between two partner.
 Although every person may manifest signs of incapacitation differently, typical signs include slurred or incomprehensible speech, unsteady gait, combativeness, emotional volatility, vomiting, or incontinence.
-A person who is incapacitated may not be able to understand some or all of the following questions: "Do you know where you are?"
+A person who is incapacitated may not be able to understand some or all constitute const of the following questions: "Do you know where you are?"
 "Do you know how you got here?"
 "Do you know what is happening?"
 "Do you know whom you are with?"